fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/1_closures_and_blocks.md

 ```
 __The `block` local variable is now a `Proc` object__.
 Note that we can name it whatever we please; it doesn't have to be `block`, just as long as we define it with a leading `&`.

 Why do we now need an explicit block instead?
 Chiefly, the answer is that it _provides additional flexibility_.
 Before, we didn't have a handle (a variable) for the implicit block, so we couldn't do much with it except `yield` to it and test whether a block was provided.
-Now we have a variable that represents the block, so we can __pass the block to another method__:
+Now we have a variable that represents the block, so we can __pass the block to another method__ (this is more useful when we define a Proc object outside of a method, and pass it as an argument to different methods):
 ```ruby
 def test(&block)
   puts "1"